ultralytics/ultralytics/docs/en/datasets/classify/imagenet.md

         ```

 We would like to acknowledge the ImageNet team, led by Olga Russakovsky, Jia Deng, and Li Fei-Fei, for creating and maintaining the ImageNet dataset as a valuable resource for the machine learning and computer vision research community.
 For more information about the ImageNet dataset and its creators, visit the [ImageNet website](https://www.image-net.org/).

+## FAQ

+### What is the ImageNet dataset and how is it used in computer vision?

+The [ImageNet dataset](https://www.image-net.org/) is a large-scale database consisting of over 14 million high-resolution images categorized using WordNet synsets.
+It is extensively used in visual object recognition research, including image classification and object detection.
+The dataset's annotations and sheer volume provide a rich resource for training deep learning models.
+Notably, models like AlexNet, VGG, and ResNet have been trained and benchmarked using ImageNet, showcasing its role in advancing computer vision.

+### How can I use a pretrained YOLO model for image classification on the ImageNet dataset?

+To use a pretrained Ultralytics YOLO model for image classification on the ImageNet dataset, follow these steps:

+!!!
+Example "Train Example"

+    === "Python"

+        ```python
+        from ultralytics import YOLO

+        # Load a model
+        model = YOLO("yolov8n-cls.pt")  # load a pretrained model (recommended for training)

+        # Train the model
+        results = model.train(data="imagenet", epochs=100, imgsz=224)
+        ```

+    === "CLI"

+        ```bash
+        # Start training from a pretrained *.pt model
+        yolo train data=imagenet model=yolov8n-cls.pt epochs=100 imgsz=224
+        ```

+For more in-depth training instruction, refer to our [Training page](../../modes/train.md).

+### Why should I use the Ultralytics YOLOv8 pretrained models for my ImageNet dataset projects?

+Ultralytics YOLOv8 pretrained models offer state-of-the-art performance in terms of speed and accuracy for various computer vision tasks.
+For example, the YOLOv8n-cls model, with a top-1 accuracy of 69.0% and a top-5 accuracy of 88.3%, is optimized for real-time applications.
+Pretrained models reduce the computational resources required for training from scratch and accelerate development cycles.
+Learn more about the performance metrics of YOLOv8 models in the [ImageNet Pretrained Models section](#imagenet-pretrained-models).

+### How is the ImageNet dataset structured, and why is it important?

+The ImageNet dataset is organized using the WordNet hierarchy, where each node in the hierarchy represents a category described by a synset (a collection of synonymous terms).
+This structure allows for detailed annotations, making it ideal for training models to recognize a wide variety of objects.
+The diversity and annotation richness of ImageNet make it a valuable dataset for developing robust and generalizable deep learning models.
+More about this organization can be found in the [Dataset Structure](#dataset-structure) section.

+### What role does the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) play in computer vision?

+The annual [ImageNet Large Scale Visual Recognition Challenge (ILSVRC)](https://image-net.org/challenges/LSVRC/) has been pivotal in driving advancements in computer vision by providing a competitive platform for evaluating algorithms on a large-scale, standardized dataset.
+It offers standardized evaluation metrics, fostering innovation and development in areas such as image classification, object detection, and image segmentation.
+The challenge has continuously pushed the boundaries of what is possible with deep learning and computer vision technologies.